rlane/screen12/README.md

    rotation: angle)`: Draw a polygon.
 The coordinates are given as an array.
  - `text(x, y, string)`: Draw text.
  - `delay(msecs)`: Sleep for the given number of milliseconds.
- - `flip`: Display the results of preceeding drawing commands to the user.
+ - `display`: Display the results of preceeding drawing commands to the user.
 This function should be removed and done implicitly.
  - `pressed_keys = keys`: Get an array with the names of the keys currently being pressed.